The retinal images at b and a are separated by the distance R, given by the equation:

 It is required to specify whether "looks larger" refers to the perceived

-θ′) or to the perceived linear size (
+angular size (θ′) or to the perceived linear size (S′) or to both

 of those qualitatively different "size" experiences.